 - Address the large problem of ambiguity of phenotypes.
-Currently phenotypic information provided by the referring physician is highly variable, ranging from very specific to extremely general, making statistical inferences to characterize new abnormal regions problematic.
+Currently, phenotypic information provided by the referring physician is highly variable, ranging from very specific to extremely general, making statistical inferences to characterize new abnormal regions problematic.
 Given the volume of samples, payback on this extra information is relatively quick.

 - Deploy a methodology to capture phenotypes consistently, simply, and efficiently.
-For example, through a drop-down taxonomy that allows quick exclusion of entire categories of symptoms via a hierarchical list.
+For example, through a drop-down taxonomy that allows the quick exclusion of entire categories of symptoms via a hierarchical list.

 - Help doctors to resolve the conflict of needing to submit one phenotype for insurance purposes and another to help diagnose their patient properly.